 Sound deadening curtains offer more things than just decibel reduction.

-- Some curtains are also marketed as blackout curtains – In addition to noise reduction, reducing light leak in the early mornings can help you sleep better.
+- Some acoustic curtains are also marketed as blackout curtains – In addition to noise reduction, reducing light leak in the early mornings can help you sleep better.
 You’ll get two birds with one stone.
 If you work a late job, sleeping during the day can be very difficult.

-- Some curtains offer a small amount of insulation – Blocking the heat during the summer months and keeping a room nice and cozy during the winter could be an added benefit.
+- Some acoustic curtains offer a small amount of insulation – Blocking the heat during the summer months and keeping a room nice and cozy during the winter could be an added benefit.
 Your energy bill will also be lower, as well as the effect on the environment.
 According to InnuWindow, 10-25% of thermal energy loss is from windows.
 Some studies claim that you could see a 25% reduction in energy costs over a year.

 - Added privacy at home – As we mentioned before, soundproof curtains often double as blackout curtains.
 This means added personal privacy at home, as well.